MichaelFerrier/War-of-Conquest/README.md

 18. As above, in my.cnf set:
 max_allowed_packet	= 500M
 Likewise, if done via FTP log in as root.
 Then restart mysql.
-19. On the server that hosts the player account MYSQL DB,which must be accessed remotely, FTP login using root account and edit file etc/mysql/my.cnf to comment out (place # before) the line “bind-address = 127.0.0.1”.
+19. On the server that hosts the player account MYSQL DB, which must be accessed remotely, login via SFTP using the root account and edit file etc/mysql/my.cnf to comment out (place # before) the line “bind-address = 127.0.0.1”.
 Doing so will allow remote connections.
 Then type “sudo service mysql restart”.
+(Note that if you're running just one WoC server, you'll likely want to host the player DB on that same game server.
+If you run more than one WoC server, it's up to you whether you want each one to have its own player DB, or if you'd like to host one shared player DB on one of your servers and have all of them use that one player DB.
+That would allow all of your game worlds to share the same set of player accounts.)
 20. For security, activate Fail2Ban on the server (to temp ban after 3 failed attempts to log in to ssh) following instructions here: https://www.linode.com/docs/security/using-fail2ban-for-security/
 Default configuration is fine.
 21. Install and use Uncomplicated Firewall (ufw) as described here: